Stassi Schroeder On Scheana Shay’s Divorce: What She Saw Happen

 Stassi Schroeder may have been very vocal about her dislike for Scheana Shay on this season of Vanderpump Rules, as she slammed Scheana for apologizing to Lala Kent for the rumors she helped spread.
 On this current season of the show, Lala has been torn apart over rumors that she was dating a married man.
-And while she kept denying these rumors, Stassi, Kristen Doute and Katie Maloney kept harassing her about it.
+And while she kept denying these rumors, Stassi, Kristen Doute, and Katie Maloney kept harassing her about it.
 And it sounds like Shay felt a bit guilty about spreading a rumor she knew nothing about, as she was once the other woman who was involved with a married man.
 But Scheana was clearly dealing with her own issues last year, as she suddenly filed for divorce in late November.

 According to a new US Weekly report, Stassi Schroeder is now revealing that she saw a red flag in her co-star’s marriage that had her wondering if something was happening behind closed doors.
 Of course, Scheana has revealed that things are falling apart in her marriage on the current episodes of Vanderpump Rules and more details will surface over the next few weeks.
 And while Stassi Schroeder may not have been present for all of it, she does share the red flags she saw.